broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 Each consortium may use slightly different reference files for data analysis or have different post-processing steps.
 Learn more by reading the [Consortia Processing](./consortia-processing.md) overview.

 If your organization also uses this pipeline, we would like to list you!
-Please reach out to us by contacting [the WARP team](mailto:warp-pipelines-help@broadinstitute.org).
+Please reach out to us by [filing an issue in WARP](https://github.com/broadinstitute/warp/issues).

 ## Feedback

-Please help us make our tools better by contacting [the WARP team](mailto:warp-pipelines-help@broadinstitute.org) for pipeline-related suggestions or questions.
+Please help us make our tools better by [filing an issue in WARP](https://github.com/broadinstitute/warp/issues); we welcome pipeline-related suggestions or questions.

 ## Acknowledgements
 We are immensely grateful to the members of the [Human Cell Atlas Data Coordination Platform](https://data.humancellatlas.org/),  BRAIN Initiative ([BICAN](https://brainblog.nih.gov/brain-blog/brain-issues-suite-funding-opportunities-advance-brain-cell-atlases-through-centers) Sequencing Working Group) and [SCORCH](https://nida.nih.gov/about-nida/organization/divisions/division-neuroscience-behavior-dnb/basic-research-hiv-substance-use-disorder/scorch-program) for their invaluable and exceptional contributions to this pipeline.
 Our heartfelt appreciation goes to Alex Dobin, Aparna Bhaduri, Alec Wysoker, Anish Chakka, Brian Herb, Daofeng Li, Fenna Krienen, Guo-Long Zuo, Jeff Goldy, Kai Zhang, Khalid Shakir, Bo Li, Mariano Gabitto, Michael DeBerardine, Mengyi Song, Melissa Goldman, Nelson Johansen, James Nemesh, and Theresa Hodges for their unwavering dedication and remarkable efforts.